Cerchie/alpaca-kafka-flink-streamlit/README.md

 ```
 Note that the `:` is necessary for `BASIC_AUTH_USER_INFO`.

+You'll need a [Streamlit account](https://streamlit.io/) as well for the secrets to be in the environment.

 Now, run `streamlit run alpacaviz.py` in your root dir in order to run the app.

+To deploy on Streamlit yourself, follow the [instructions here](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app) and make sure to [include the secrets](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management) in your settings.